hasanezz/Worldbankdata/README.md

 resp = requests.post(
     "http://localhost:8000/query",
-    json={"question": "What is the GDP of Saudi Arabia in 2022?"}
+    json={"question": "What is the GDP of Lebanon in 2022?"}
 )

 print(resp.json()['value'])  # "$1.11T"